fburic/pandance/doc/source/usage/getting_started.rst

-    The R ``fuzzyjoin`` implementation (as of version 0.1.6), as well as solutions on e.g. StackOverflow, perform the operation as a Cartesian join (comparing all against all, so a :math:`O(M)` lookup time for each entry in the shorter column), followed by filtering on pairs within the tolerance.
+    The R ``fuzzyjoin`` implementation (as of version 0.1.6), as well as solutions on e.g. StackOverflow, perform the operation (conceptually) as a Cartesian join (comparing all against all, so a :math:`O(M)` lookup time for each entry in the shorter column), followed by filtering on pairs within the tolerance.